"Anny von Hamburg" alongside GH Fyren

 Anny back alongside as the evening sun comes out

 The trip back went in the end quite quickly at 5kts again and soon enough we were approaching the jetty off GH Fyren.
 I was at the bow giving distances to Juha as we prepared to moor Anny alongside.
-With great skill Juha turned Anny around and came port side to as we put lines ashore and ties her fast.
+With great skill Juha turned Anny around and came port side to as we put lines ashore and tied her up.
 Then it was time to rig the gangway and let the guests off.
 As they disembarked we set to stow the sails properly and coil lines in neat bundles where needed.
 The galley was cleaned up and a debriefing held in the saloon as everyone prepared to head home.
-We still stayed another night as we planned to visit places next day on our way back to Turku.
+We still stayed another night as we planned to visit other places next day on our way back to Turku.
 It had been a fantastic day and hopefully I'll get more chances in coming summers to enjoy sailing the archipelago with Anny...

 PS: In case interested in chartering Anny von Hamburg or getting in touch with Captain Juha Pokka, you can visit their website.